layumi/Person-reID-verification/README.md

 ## A Discriminatively Learned CNN Embedding for Person Re-identification

-In this package, we provide our training and testing code written in [pytorch](https://pytorch.org/) for the paper [A Discriminatively Learned CNN Embedding for Person Re-identification] (https://arxiv.org/abs/1611.05666).
+In this package, we provide our training and testing code written in [pytorch](https://pytorch.org/) for the paper [A Discriminatively Learned CNN Embedding for Person Re-identification](https://arxiv.org/abs/1611.05666).

 We arrived **Rank@1=xx%, mAP=xx%** with ResNet.